ednilsonlomazi/seqreppy/README.md

-## DnaNR

 ## Description
-Dnanrlib is a Python library for DNA Numerical Representations.
+Seqreppy is a Python library for numerical representations of genomic sequences.

 ## Instalation
 First, you need to install NumPy 1.16.2 and Matplotlib 3.0.2, which are DnaNR dependencies.